-In today’s post, an excerpt from his popular book Making Marks, Robin Hopper talks about the importance of a good brush and demonstrates one type of maiolica-style on-glaze decoration that can be created on pottery using different colored glazes, a brush and a slip trailer. – Jennifer Poellot Harnetty, editor.
+In today’s post, an excerpt from his popular book Making Marks, the late Robin Hopper talks about the importance of a good brush and demonstrates one type of maiolica-style on-glaze decoration that can be created on pottery using different colored glazes, a brush and a slip trailer. – Jennifer Poellot Harnetty, editor.

 The enormous variety of commercially available brushes is bewildering, and you really need to try many of them out with ink or water to get a feeling for their potential and how they feel in the hand.
 The type of brushes you need depends on the work you plan to do with them.
 For broad expanses, house-painting brushes from 2 inches and larger do a great job.
 For calligraphy (from the Greek words “kalos” and “graphein,” meaning “beautiful writing”), specialized animal hair or hair from a particular part of the animal most commonly is used.
 Perhaps some of the most exciting and vital calligraphic marks on American ceramics of the 20th century were made by Paul Soldner, who used the severed tail of a roadkill raccoon!

-Ultimately it isn’t the type of brush you have, but how you use it that matters.
+Ultimately it isn’t the type of brush or slip trailer you have, but how you use it that matters.
 It would be impossible to write in a single chapter a total view of all the variations and qualities that brushes embody, as it would about any single group of tools in the ceramist’s tool kit.
 The photograph at left shows a few common brush variations and the type of marks they make.
 Every brush has three essential methods of use: the tip, or point; the side, or drag; and the full-bodied stroke.

 In bristle brushes, there is little absorbency in the coarse hair that takes up a charge of ink or color, so the marks from these brushes usually will be short, staccato or stippled.
 In long, fine-hair brushes, the mark may be long and sinuous from a single charge of ink or paint.
 A charge is the amount of ink, paint, pigment or glaze that may be held by the brush as a sort of reservoir that is released gradually as the tip, side or full brush moves across the paper or ceramic surface.